basshelal/jVSTwRapper/src/Readme_mac.txt

 2. Start the "VSTAU Manager" application, find you plugin in the list and click "install".
    This will create a wrapper AU plugin for the selected VST plug.

-3. You can find the created AU plugin -- named "OriginalVSTPluginName (VSTAU)" -- in ~/Library/Audio/Plug-Ins/Components/
+3. You can find the created AU plugin -- named "YourOriginalVSTPluginName (VSTAU)" -- in ~/Library/Audio/Plug-Ins/Components/

-4. To distribute your plugin as AU, you *** need to ship the VST version as well *** -- the AU version is only a wrapper that loads the VST version when started.
+4. To distribute your plugin as AU, you need to *** SHIP THE VST VERSION OS WELL *** -- the AU version is only a wrapper that loads the VST version when started.
    So, to distribute your plugin add both, the VST and the AU version to a single archive.
-To install, simply copy both bundles to the folders /VST or /Components in either /Library/Audio/Plug-Ins/ or ~/Library/Audio/Plug-Ins/
+To install from this archive, simply copy both bundles to the folders /VST or /Components in either /Library/Audio/Plug-Ins/ or ~/Library/Audio/Plug-Ins/

---> You may also try this process with the jVST sample plugins that ship with the
+--> You may want try this process first, using the jVST example plugins that ship with the
-    jVSTwRapper download to see how it works
+    jVSTwRapper download to see how it works.

+--> A fully automated process that generates binaries of you plugin for all 3 supported
+	platforms (linux, windows, osx) just by executing one (maven-) command (again, supported on every platform), can be found here: http://jvstwrapper.sourceforge.net/#multi